eProsima/aml-ip-prototype/README.md

 ## Executing Examples

-It is assummed that the user have a network architecture similar to the one desribed ahead to execute the examples correctly:
+It is assummed that the user have a network architecture similar to the one described below to execute the examples correctly:

 1. 3 different and independent NATs (under different routers or wifi connections).
 1. 4 different machines, 2 under the first NAT and 2 in the other two NATs.